rich808/auto_envision/README.md

 Since the model with VGG16 achieved higher accuracy than my custom model, I used it into Flask with HTML to deploy into a web application via Heroku for everyone to test.

-Example of the current web application:
+Example of current web application:

 ![](./images/web_example.png)

-For each images, it will display some important information.
+For each image, it will display some important information.

 ### Conclusion/Improvments

 The model is capable of recognizing car model through imagery with high accuracy.
 With this application, it will condense mulitple steps of car reserach for a car buyer and car seller into 1 simple step.
 Thus, it will reduce stress for car buyers and sellers.

 At this point, Auto-enVision is still in primilary stage.
-In order to improve effectivess and become a better model overall, it needs:
+In order to improve effectivess and become a better model overall, it need:

 - Add more images to increase accuracy to as close to 100% as possible.